 Rabbit trails: I truly don’t remember how it started, but somehow we spent one evening researching currency exchange rates, which led to us looking into Brazil’s Effigy of the Republic on their currency, which somehow led us to talk about how all oceans are really one big ocean, and then we talked about the zones of the ocean, and what it would take to walk from North America to South America…

 My birthday: I turned 34 and had a very nice celebration with the family as well as a nice weekend away with Dan, during which time we both acquired a large stuffed gnome for our family as well as gave away a large stuffed gnome to a family we’ve been friends with for years.
 Couldn’t ask for a better birthday!

-Words of the Day: About two years ago, Sarah started a Word of the Day project, where she takes a word, comes up with some cool facts about it, translates it into other languages, finds a quote using it, and makes all this into a poster that hangs on our fridge til the next word comes along.
-We’d taken a break earlier this year, but in November, Sarah picked it back up and that led to a mind-bending experiment with Mad Libs.
+Words of the Day: About two years ago, Ashar started a Word of the Day project, where she takes a word, comes up with some cool facts about it, translates it into other languages, finds a quote using it, and makes all this into a poster that hangs on our fridge til the next word comes along.
+We’d taken a break earlier this year, but in November, Ashar picked it back up and that led to a mind-bending experiment with Mad Libs.

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”